What is an Edge Data Center?

-What is Nlyte’s Edge Computing Management?
+What Is Nlyte’s Edge Data Center Management?

 All three applications can and are deployed independently, but are fully integrated into what we refer to as Nlyte Platinum Plus.
 Nlyte’s Asset Explorer, Asset Optimizer, and Energy Optimizer applications deliver the core functionality needed to address the items on your edge management to-do list.

 Nlyte’s Asset Explorer ties into Asset Optimizer to provide automated discovery and inventory of assets and hundreds of metadata points on an ongoing basis.
 The collected information is then shared simultaneously with the connected Business Intelligent systems to provide a single truth source across the organization.

 Nlyte’s Automated HDIM solution performs regular scans across the organizations’ network to discover, inventory, and catalog assets and then validate them against our DCIM asset database.